cormullion/Thebes.jl/docs/src/text.md

 ![text ](assets/figures/text1.svg)

-By default the text starts at the origin and runs along the x-axis.
+!!! note

+    There are some infelicities in this part of the Thebes source code.
+My brain struggles with too many 3D rotations- perhaps you can help improve the code!

-You can use Luxor's tools for text placement, such as `textextents()`, such as they are.
+You can also use Luxor's tools for text placement, such as `textextents()`, which helps you get the (2D) dimensions of text.

 ```@example
 using Thebes, Luxor, Colors # hide